s4ke/Master-Thesis/src/md/850-appendixCloudHaskell.md

 In order to launch this program and have speedup as well, we have to start slave nodes for each cpu core with commands like
 \enquote{<executable> slave 127.0.0.1 8000} where the last parameter determines the port the slave will listen to and wait for requests on.
-Similarly a single master node can be started with
+Similarly, a single master node can be started with
 \enquote{<executable> master 127.0.0.1 7999} where, once again, the last parameter determines the communication port.